csc-training/hip-programming/docs/02-kernels.md

 # GPU programming considerations

 ::: incremental
-- Parallel nature of GPUs requires many similar tasks that can be executed simultaneously
+- parallel nature of GPUs requires many similar tasks that can be executed simultaneously
     - one usage is to replace iterations of loop with a GPU kernel call
-- Need to adapt CPU code to run on the GPU
+- need to adapt CPU code to run on the GPU
     - algorithmic changes to fit the parallel execution model
     - share data among hundreds of cooperating threads
     - manage data transfers between CPU and GPU memories